roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/The Anthropocene Reviewed One-Pager.md

 This review made me wonder about the lengths people go to for fame or recognition, even in something as trivial as eating hot dogs.
 It made me think about my own ambitions and the societal constructs that make something like this a competition.
 It also made me ponder the duality of human nature—our ability to turn anything into a contest, for better or worse.

 #### Tweet to John Green:
+> [!Tweet]

-"Your review on Nathan's Hot Dog Eating Contest was a rollercoaster of emotions.
+> __@johngreen__"Your review on Nathan's Hot Dog Eating Contest was a rollercoaster of emotions.
 You've made me question the human condition over a hot dog. 🌭 #AnthropoceneReviewed"

 #### Outlook on Humanity: